pallets/werkzeug/docs/installation.rst

     $ sudo apt-get install python-virtualenv

 If you are on Windows and don't have the `easy_install` command, you must install it first.
-Check the :ref:`windows-easy-install` section for more information about how to do that.
 Once you have it installed, run the same commands as above, but without the `sudo` prefix.

 Once you have virtualenv installed, just fire up a shell and create your own environment.
 I usually create a project folder and an `env`